EchoingTime/construction-project-manager/README.md

 ## Description:

-This is a web application built using Flask, Bootstrap, and other modern technologies to manage construction projects.
+This is a web application built using Flask and other modern technologies to manage construction projects.

 ## Dependencies and Versions: